Wolverine971/9takes/src/blog/people/musicians/Miley-Cyrus.md

 > **Disclaimer** This analysis of Miley Cyrus's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Miley Cyrus.

 <p class="firstLetter">She's been in your headphones, on your screens, and splashed across headlines.
 The eccentric and provocative Miley Cyrus, a force to reckon with in the pop music industry, continues to fascinate us with her evolving persona.
-In our endeavor to understand the nuances of personalities, we venture into an unexplored realm - is Miley Cyrus a classic Enneagram Type 7?</p>
+In our try to understand the nuances of personalities, we venture into an unexplored realm - is Miley Cyrus a classic Enneagram Type 7?</p>

 ## Miley Cyrus: The Enthusiast?